collegiumv/cv_doc_new/docs/cvos/account.md

 ## Change your password

-If you already know your password but would like to change it to something different, this can be accomplished as follows:
+If you already know your password, but would like to change it to something different, this can be accomplished as follows:

 1. Log into any CV workstation.
 2. From the menu, launch the "Change Password" application.
 3. Enter your old password in the top box and your new password in the bottom two boxes.
-4. When you click "Change" the system will change your password.
+4. When you click "Change," the system will change your password.

 There are a few issues you might see when changing your password.
-First if your current password isn't entered correctly you will see red text stating as such:
+First, if your current password isn't entered correctly, you will see red text stating as such:

 ![Wrong Password](/img/cvos-account-wrong_password.png)